Football project kicks anti-social behaviour to the corner

 Jordan Stocks, benefited from the programme as a youngster growing up in Whinmoor, Leeds and is now a key coach delivering the project in areas around the city.

-“I received a two year antisocial behaviour order when I was 14 years old.
+Jordan said: “I received a two year antisocial behaviour order when I was 14 years old.
 A large group of us were hanging around the local estate and being a nuisance.
 I was immature and there was a pressure to commit a crime or cause disruption to the community.
 The programme came along at the right time and has helped me understand the meaning of respect and doing “the right thing”.

 “I have greater respect for people in all communities and now know that I should treat people how I would want to be treated.
-I am also employed by The Leeds United Foundation and I’m fortunate that I can support, help and mentor other young people to become better citizens. ”
+I am also employed by The Leeds United Foundation and I’m fortunate that I can support, help and mentor other young people to become better citizens.”

 Councillor Debra Coupar, Leeds City Council executive board member with responsibilities for communities said: